Sirrand0m/Business-Intelligence-Dashboard-for-TechHub-Retail/README.md

 - Cleaned and preprocessed sales, customer, and product datasets.
 - Combined datasets into a unified data model for analysis and dashboarding.
 - Designed and built an executive-level Tableau dashboard showcasing revenue trends, customer behaviour, and product performance.
-- Presented actionable insights and strategic recommendations for 2025 planning.
+- Presented actionable insights and strategic recommendations for business planning.

 ## 📈 Main Insights & Highlights
 *(See the full report for detailed findings)*